flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180122-18-02-21-calorie-counting.md

     Yum.
 Flip Here.
   card_citation: Yum.
 Flip Here.
 card_2:
-  card_text: "> a\x1CThis is the road map to reducing the obesity epidemic in the United States.
-Ita\x19s time for U.S. and other national policies to stop focusing on calories and calorie counting.a\x1D\n> \n> Dr. Dariush Mozaffarian, Dean of Friedman School of Nutrition Science and Policy at Tufts University"
+  card_text: "> ax1CThis is the road map to reducing the obesity epidemic in the United States.
+Itax19s time for U.S. and other national policies to stop focusing on calories and calorie counting.ax1Dn> n> Dr. Dariush Mozaffarian, Dean of Friedman School of Nutrition Science and Policy at Tufts University"
   card_citation: ''
 card_3:
   card_text: >-